 Natural History Museums

-California Academy in San Francisco has dinosaurs and much more, including insects, minerals, and an african experience.
+California Academy in San Francisco has dinosaurs and more, including insects, minerals, and an African experience.
 An aquarium, planetarium and rainforest are all included in the price of admission.

 CuriOdyssey at Coyote Point in San Mateo has daily otter and bobcat feedings and weekend animal talks.
 Lindsay Wildlife Museum in Walnut Creek treats over 5000 wild animals every year.
 Join a petting circle with a rabbit, guinea pig or hamster.
 Watch feeding and training demonstrations and meet an eagle, hawk or owl.